Concerned about a child or young person’s sexual behaviour?

-If you are worried that your son or daughter may be sexually harming another child, or if you suspect that your child is being abused, act now.
-Action can lead to abuse being prevented, and children who are being abused receiving protection and help to recover.
+Taking action and talking to someone can lead to abuse being prevented, and children who are being abused receiving protection and help to recover.
 It can also lead to the abuser getting effective help or treatment to stop abusing and to grow up as a safer member of our community.
-We need to get support for ourselves too.
+Parents, carers and professionals need to get support for themselves too.

-No parent wants to think their child has sexually harmed another.
-So if you have any fear at all please call.
+No parent wants to think their child has sexually harmed another, but if you have any worries at all please call us.
 We know it’s a difficult thing to do, but people who care and who know how to help are ready to take your call.

-This guide is for parents of children and young people who have got into trouble online either through ‘sexting’, accessing adult pornography, or viewing sexual images of children.
+This guide can give advice and support to parents if a child or young person who have got into trouble online either through sexting, accessing adult pornography, or viewing sexual images of children.
 It is designed to answer some of the immediate questions you may have after learning that something is happening, or has happened, in your child’s online life.

 We also have information if your child is being investigated for getting into trouble online.
 It helps you to understand what has happened and provides the advice you will need on how to move forward.